 With the help and involvement of our constituents and supporters, AMPC has achieved several meaningful objectives, including but not limited to public funding for sidewalks and trails within Atlanta Memorial Park, funding and installation of a new playground, plus positive attention and significant improvements to the sewer and watershed infrastructure affecting Memorial Park.

 While Memorial Park is fortunate to see the improvements being implemented above, there is more work to be done to revitalize the Park.
-To view the Feasibility Study that was completed in November 2015 and approved in concept by the City of Atlanta on December 10, 2015, please click here.
+We are excited to help lead this effort to restore, enhance, and preserve Atlanta Memorial Park for the enjoyment of all.